 In 2002, the campus ministry at the University of Wisconsin–Milwaukee was transferred to the church and its name was changed to Luther Memorial Chapel and University Student Center.
 In recent years, the church has added a successful outreach program serving International students attending UW-M.

-The man who worked so tirelessly to establish the church died in 1948.
-Rev. Kissling was then serving as pastor of St. Paul’s Lutheran church at Oconomowoc, Wis., and suffered a heart attack while visiting patients at a tuberculosis sanitarium at Wales, Wis.
+Rev. Kissling died in 1948.
+He was then serving as pastor of St. Paul’s Lutheran church at Oconomowoc, Wis., and suffered a heart attack while visiting patients at a tuberculosis sanitarium at Wales, Wis.